List of tallest buildings in North Carolina

 This list of tallest buildings in North Carolina ranks skyscrapers in the U.S. state of North Carolina by height.
 The tallest building in North Carolina is the Bank of America Corporate Center in Charlotte, which contains 60 floors and is 871 ft tall.
-The second-tallest building in the state is the Duke Energy Center also in Charlotte, North Carolina, which rises 786 ft above the ground.
+The second-tallest building in the state is 550 South Tryon, also in Charlotte, North Carolina, which rises 786 ft above the ground.
+Nine of the 10 tallest buildings as well as 17 of the 20 tallest buildings in North Carolina are in Charlotte.

 Tallest buildings

 This list ranks North Carolina skyscrapers that stand at least 200 feet (60.96 m) tall, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts or other objects not part of the original plans.
 Existing structures are included for ranking purposes based on present height.
+This list includes only buildings that have been completed and not just Topped out.

 Tallest under construction

 This lists buildings that are under construction in North Carolina and are planned to rise at least 200 ft (61 m).
 Buildings that have already been topped out are also included.
-As of November 2022, there are 18 such buildings under construction.
+As of November 2025, there are 11 such buildings under construction.

-Proposed and approved
+Approved

-This lists buildings that are proposed, approved, or on hold in North Carolina that are planned to rise at least 200 ft (61 m).
+This lists buildings that are approved or on hold in North Carolina that are planned to rise at least 200 ft (61 m).